dowlandaiello/ic-sandbox/README.md

 >> (\x.(\a.x)(x))(a)
 ```

-This will drop you into a lambda calculus shell utilizing a compiler from lambda calculus to the SK combinators to my interaction combinator intermediate representation language.
-Reduction is powered by my interaction combinator VM.
-Note that some partially applied functions are not decodeable yet.
+This will drop you into a lambda calculus (LC) shell.
+The shell utilizes a compiler from LC to the SK combinators, and from the SK combinators to my interaction combinator IR language.
+Reduction is handled by my interaction combinator VM.
+Note that some partially applied functions are not readbackable yet (though they are functional).
 See *in progress*.

 ## Directory